Support

 Yes.
 In Settings, tap "Barbell" and choose "Custom" to enter any barbell weight.
 This is useful for EZ bars, trap bars, or specialty barbells that don't match the standard Olympic presets.

-What are Enter Weight and Add Plates?
+What are By Weight and By Plates?

 Can I ask Siri how to load my barbell?

 Yes.
-Say "How do I load my barbell in PlatePal?" (or run it from the Shortcuts app) and Siri asks for your target weight, then reads back and shows the exact plates to put on each side, using your active gym profile's bar, plates, and units — the same result you'd see on the Load tab.
+Say "How do I load my barbell in PlatePal?" (or run it from the Shortcuts app) and Siri asks for your target weight, then reads back and shows the exact plates to put on each side, using your active gym profile's bar, plates, and units, the same result you'd see on the Load tab.
 You can say the weight in any unit, like "225 pounds" or "100 kilograms"; if it differs from your profile's unit, PlatePal converts it and tells you.

 Prefer to open the app?
 Say "Show me how to load my barbell in PlatePal" to jump straight to the Load tab at that weight.
 To hear answers spoken rather than only shown, enable Settings › Apple Intelligence & Siri › Siri Responses › Prefer Spoken Responses.